suvrotica/eco30/web2/src/routes/project/+page.md

 It is essential to recognize that the designs created during this initial phase will likely evolve over time.
 As the team moves forward with implementation, analyzes requirements more thoroughly, gathers stakeholder feedback, and encounters unforeseen challenges, the architecture and project plans will need to adapt accordingly.

 By acknowledging these caveats and remaining flexible in our approach, we can ensure that the first phase of the project establishes a strong foundation upon which future development phases can build.
 As the project progresses, the team will continually reassess and refine the plans and designs, adapting them as needed to ensure the project's overall success.

+#### Overall Architecture Design Deliverables

+The overall architecture design will include the following deliverables:

+- System Overview: A high-level overview of the project's system architecture, including the key components and their interactions.
+- Core Components: A detailed description of the project's core components, including the Polygon blockchain integration, Carbon Token smart contract, Reforestation Management System, and User Interface and Experience.
+- Open-Source Technologies and Tools: A list of the open-source technologies and tools that will be used to build the project's software, including Blockchain Development, Backend Development, and Frontend Development tools.
+- Data Flow and Interactions: A detailed description of the data flow and interactions between the project's components, including the flow of data between the Polygon blockchain and the Reforestation Management System.
+- Security Considerations: A plan for ensuring the security of the project's system architecture and components, including the use of encryption, access controls, and other security mechanisms.

+#### Expected Deliverables for Future Phases

+The project team expects to deliver the following deliverables for future phases of the project:

+- Carbon Token Issuance Process: A detailed description of the process for issuing Carbon Tokens, including the tokenomics, creation, distribution, and redemption processes.
+- Reforestation Management: A detailed plan for managing the reforestation initiatives and partnerships supported by the project, including the validation and monitoring processes.
+- User Roles and Access Control: A detailed plan for implementing the user roles and access control system, including the user registration and authentication process, user roles and permissions, and access control mechanisms.
+- Communication and Collaboration: A plan for communicating and collaborating with project stakeholders, including the use of communication channels, collaboration tools, and documentation and version control systems.
+- Conclusion: A summary of the project's achievements during the current phase, as well as the next steps and future work that will be required to complete the project.

 ### Phase 2: Blockchain Component and Development of Platform till MVP